barbarawxx/barbarawxx/README.md

 - 👋 Olá, meu nome é @barbarawxx
 - 👍 barbara@escola.pr.gov.br
 - 🌱 estou interessada a aprender a programar novas linguagens
-- estou aprendendo a programar recentemente a linguagem de JavaScri pt e Scratch
+- estou aprendendo a programar recentemente a linguagem de JavaScript e Scratch

 <!---
 barbarawxx/barbarawxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.